How much do host families get paid to host an exchange student?

 Because the details vary a lot between organizations, the smartest move is to compare programs side by side before you commit.
 We do that for you, free.

-Most families don't host primarily for money, they do it for the cultural experience and the relationship.
-But it also shouldn't cost you your savings, and the tax benefits and support are real.
+Most families do not host primarily for money: they do it for the cultural experience and the relationship.
+But hosting should not cost you your savings, and the tax benefits and support are real.
 The right program makes hosting comfortable and sustainable for your family.
-That's exactly what we help you find.
+That is what the free match finds for you.

 Frequently asked